Thom McGinty: Life and career

 Thomas McGinty was born in the outskirts of Glasgow on 1 April 1952, to Thomas and Mary McGinty (née O'Hara), both of whom had previously lived in Ireland.
 Thom was of Scottish-Irish nationality: at least one of his parents were of Irish origin – Mary was born in Baltinglass, County Wicklow – which granted him Irish citizenship.
 He had a brother and two sisters; the family would holiday each summer in Mary's hometown.

 McGinty served as an altar boy and considered becoming a priest.
 Instead, he studied accountancy at Strathclyde University, but dropped out.
 He was a member of Strathclyde Theatre Group in the early 1970s before moving to Ireland in 1976 to work as a nude model at the National College of Art and Design.
 The name "The Diceman" came from one of McGinty's employers, The Diceman Games Shop, which was located first in an arcade on Grafton Street, Dublin, and then on South Anne Street.

 He specialised in standing in the street – stock still, in complete silence, and in costume – for long periods of time like a living statue.
-He would disturb his immobility only to perform his trademark broad, saucy, pantomime wink to reward anyone who put money at his feet.
+He remained still until someone placed money at his feet.
+At that point, he would perform a wide wink in a pantomime style to acknowledge the person.

 When the Gardaí (police) told him to move along for causing an obstruction in the street when crowds gathered to watch him, McGinty developed what he called a "zen walk", an extremely slow-motion walk that was really immobility in motion.
 Most of his costumes were exuberant and fanciful, and he appeared in such guises as the framed Mona Lisa, or Dracula, or as a light bulb, teapot, or clown.

 On the subject of posing in the street, McGinty stated in an Out magazine interview in 1988: "It does have its drawbacks.
 Some people treat you as if you really were inhuman.
 Apart from kicking, punching, burning and other unprintable things they might do to you, people stand there discussing the hairs in your nose, the pimple protruding through the make-up or whether the beer belly is a cushion or an advanced pregnancy.
 You wouldn't want to be vain in this occupation but masochistic tendencies would help.
 I now operate with a minder."